tferro5915/TtStT/README.md

 1. Change `data_loc` as needed to point to where your data is located.
 2. Co-locate `settings.json` and `run.py`.
+3. Install dependencies & setup environment.
-3. Use the `environmen.yml` file to create your Conda environment or `requirments.txt` file to install the required pip dependencies.
+   1. Conda: Use the `environmen.yml` file to create your Conda environment `conda env create -f environment.yml` or
+   2. PiP: add the dependencies from `environmen.yml` to `requirments.txt` then use pip with `requirments.txt` file to install the required pip dependencies `pip install -r requirements.txt`.
 4. Run the python script as you normally would.